xvmdvx/FENNECv1/FENNEC-main 31/README.md

 - A Refresh button updates information without reloading the page.
 - A Clear Tabs icon closes all other tabs in the current window.
 - DB sidebar formation orders now show a **🤖 FILE** button that opens a new window with the order and the Texas SOS page.
+- The FILE button now autofills the first Texas SOS pages, selecting entity type and entering the company name and mailing address.
 - Classic Mode now displays only the **SEARCH** button in the Gmail sidebar.
 - When Review Mode is enabled a **🩻 XRAY** button runs **SEARCH** and then **DNA** automatically.
 The **OPEN ORDER** button is hidden.
 The **SEARCH**, **DNA** and **XRAY** buttons now share one row.
 - CODA Search menu item queries the knowledge base using the Coda API.